holochain/holochain-proto/README.md

 ## Installation

-Docker eases the installation of the Holochain software, eases the deveopment cycle of holoChain rule sets and eases the development of the Holochain core.
-Docker is awesome.
-Use Docker.
+Docker eases the installation of the Holochain software, eases the deveopment cycle of holoChain rule sets and eases the development of the HoloChain core.
+For local development and testing of networked applications, docker provides tools which make the process more simple and more robust than other soluations.

 ## Docker Style Installation (recommended)
 1. Install the ***latest*** version of Docker directly from [the docker website](https://docs.docker.com/engine/getstarted/step_one/)